MdMohsinHaider/java-program/README.md

 8. Take String and print voles and total number of Voles counts
 9. Take String and print consonants and total number of Consonants counts.
 10. Take String random symbol Input from user and return all alphabets.
-11. *** For a given String contain numeric character count the number of Numeric Charters find a sum these numeric charter.
+11. For a given String contain numeric character count the number of Numeric Charters find a sum these numeric charter.
-12. *** for a Given String Count the total number of Words in the String.
+12. For a Given String Count the total number of Words in the String.
 13. Write a java Program to take String And reverse By using String Method.
 14. Write a java program, for the given String is palindrome or not.